 You'd think in the year 2037, I wouldn't have to pack my own bags for a road trip.
 But nobody has come up with an app for bag packing.
-With all the robots we have available now, there's still no robots designed to choose and fold clothes.
-No self-packing suitcases have hit the store shelves yet either.
-This is one of the few household tasks left that still requires manual labor.
+With all the robots we have available, there's still no robots designed to choose and fold clothes.
+And no self-packing suitcases have hit the store shelves yet.
+These are one of the few household tasks left that still require manual labor.
 I've got a robot vacuum, a robot mop (the "Mopster"), and I'm the proud new owner of a robot dishwasher.
-Set your plates on the counter and the robot arms reach carefully out of the dishwasher, take your dishes and place them gently inside.
-But I still don't have a device for packing, so here I am, the morning that we're leaving for our family road trip, throwing last minute items into my bag.
+Just set your plates on the counter and the robot arms carefully reach out of the dishwasher, take your dishes and place them gently inside.
+But since I still don't have a "packing device," here I am, the morning that we're leaving on our family road trip, throwing last minute items into my bag.

 My husband, Andy, walks into the bedroom.
-He's wearing his favorite blue shirt; the one he's had for as long as I've known him, which was our freshman year of college.
+He's wearing his favorite blue shirt; the one he's had for as long as I've known him (which was our freshman year of college).
 It's starting to fray and small holes are appearing in the armpits, but it's soft and comfortable, like an old shoe.
 "Hey, have you seen the toothpaste?" he questions, "I can't find it anywhere."
 I step into the bathroom and open the banged-up, brown cabinet drawer.
 We've been married for over twenty years, and have never bothered to renovate this bathroom.
 I look inside the drawer.
 No toothpaste.
 "It's not here.
-Can you drone it?
+Why don't you just drone it?
 We've got time."

-Andy speaks into the air, "Good morning Bob.
+Andy speaks into the air, "Good morning Borg.
 Can you order toothpaste from Harvey's, and deliver it ASAP?"
-Bob is our Virtual Attendant, and you can name the device whatever you prefer.
-I see the box mounted high on our wall light up, blinking blue lights, and Bob responds "Certainly.
+I see the box mounted high on our wall light up, blinking blue lights, and Borg's voice responds "Certainly.
 Your approximate waiting time is 25 minutes."
 This isn't a robotic voice like we were used to hearing a decade ago.
-It sounds like another human being in the room with us.
+It sounds like another human in the room with us.

-Downstairs, I see my two sons sitting at our kitchen table; the one I inherited from my great-aunt.
-It's round and stained with faint splotches of paint that didn't quite wash off from finger painting, all those years ago.
+Downstairs, I see my two sons sitting at our kitchen table; the one I inherited from my grandma.
+It's round and stained with faint splotches of paint that didn't quite wash off from finger painting all those years ago.
 My sons are already packed and passing the time by staring vacantly ahead, seeing screens that only they can see.

-"Guys, turn them off please?
-It's about time to head out."
-I request.
-They each reach up and press the small silver button attached to their right temple.
+"Hey, turn those off please?
+It's about time to head out," I request.
+They reach up and press the small silver button attached to their right temple.
 I see their eyes come back into focus.
-August, my 18 year old, stands up and takes a deep stretch.
-Who knows how long he's been inside his own head; in his own VR (virtual reality), playing video games?
+Auggie, my 18 year old, stands up and takes a deep stretch.
+Who knows how long he's been inside his own virtual reality?
 My 16 year old, Axel, still has a pre-programmed VR limit, and it'll shut off after an hour.
-But since August is 18, that limit no longer applies and he can zone out for as long as he wants.
-I can only hope that all of our words got through to him over the years, and he doesn't end up locked into the VR for days at a time.
+But since Auggie is 18, that limit no longer applies and he can zone out for as long as he wants.
+I can only hope that all of our words got through to him, and he doesn't end up zoned out for days at a time.
 As they were growing up, it was nearly impossible to completely eliminate all the new technology that cropped up on a regular basis.
 It was adapted into schools, stores, restaurants....everywhere.
 So Andy and I used the "everything in moderation" approach.
 I still marvel at some of the advancements that have been made since the turn of the century.
 I've never totally gotten used to it.
 I didn't even have a landline phone in my room growing up.
-My kids act like it's all no big deal, but they were born right into this technology boom.
+My kids act like it's no big deal, but they were born right into this technology boom.
 Phones don't even exist anymore.
 The VR interacts directly with your visual cortex.
 All you need is the little button on your head.

-We go on this road trip about every five years, heading to my Uncle Paxton's for a family reunion.
-This isn't just any family reunion though; it's an old-fashioned family reunion, complete with live bluegrass music.
-Uncle Paxton is in his early 90's, but still organizes this event and has no plans to stop.
+We go on this road trip about every five years, heading to my Uncle Pax's for a family reunion.
+This isn't just any family reunion though; it's an old-fashioned family reunion, complete with live music.
+Uncle Pax is in his early 90's, but still organizes this event and has no plans to stop.
 I love this gathering because it's like a walk back through time, and it's deliberately meant to be that way.
-Family from all over the country travel to Uncle Paxton's farm.
+Family from all over the country travel to the farm.
 It's quiet there.
 The main rule is that upon arrival, you remove your VR from your temple and drop it into a secure bag, which gets locked in a desk drawer until the event is over.
 There's no worries about anyone stealing your personal VR...it will only work on you.
 This event is designed to be "off the grid."
-It's a homestead that has been lovingly tended for decades.
+It's a homestead that has been tended to for decades.
 All of the food served is fresh from the garden.
-It's a far cry from the food pills and hydration pods that the industry is currently trying to push.
+It's a far cry from the food pills and hydration pods that are currently on the shelves.
 I close my eyes and can smell the blueberry pies, little juicy berries bursting open.
 And hot corn on the cob, dripping with butter and salt.
 It's a flavor explosion compared to the nothingness of the perfectly balanced nutritional food pills.
 I can feel the sun on my face.
-Nothing is shadowed here, unlike in the City that keeps building up...and in some cases digging down.
+Nothing is shadowed here, very unlike the City that keeps building up...and in some cases digging down.
 The air is so fresh I can taste it.
 I can breathe, really breathe, here.

 I exhale and open my eyes as I hear the buzzing of the solar-powered drone.
 I look out the window just as it flies to my front stoop and releases the toothpaste from its metal grip.
 It's just a single tube of paste (and the tube is made from recycled plastic).
 Volunteers had been cleaning out the oceans and waterways, turning old plastic into new items like toiletry containers, plastic plates, and even shoes.
-However, there's no new plastic bag; those were outlawed years ago.
+However, there's no new plastic bag; nobody uses those anymore.
 As the drone flies off on its next delivery, I see our ride pull into the driveway.

 "NALI is here!
-Let's move!"
+Head out!"
 I exclaim and we all start heading towards the door.

 About halfway through the trip, we decide to pullover for dinner.
 Nobody was in the mood for a bland food pill.
 After sitting in the car for six hours, you need actual road food.